Postdoctoral Researcher, Psychological Science Accelerator, Ashland University

 Click here to view my CV and materials from my workshops and talks.

-I am currently a postdoctoral researcher for the Psychological Science Accelerator -- a globally distributed network of psychological science laboratories with members from all populated continents that coordinates data collection for democratically selected studies.
+I am currently a postdoctoral researcher for the Psychological Science Accelerator -- a globally distributed network of researchers that pool intellectual and material resources to accelerate the accumulation of rigorous knowledge in psychological science.
 I'm working on "Examining the Big Questions in Big Samples" -- a project investigating generalisability (and researcher predictions of generalisability) in psychology.
 As well as this, I continue to work on a variety of side projects across developmental psychology and metascience.

 OPEN SCIENCE